 Common law claims and weekly income payments

-A person with 10% or less whole person impairment:
+A person with 10% or less permanent impairment:

-A person with more than 10% whole person impairment:
+A person with more than 10% permanent impairment:

-- Can make a common law claim for damages at any time which may include compensation for past and future economic loss and non-economic loss (eg pain and suffering).
+- Can make a common law claim for damages at any time.

-- Their weekly income benefits can continue for up to five years in total (from the date of injury) if they lodge a common law claim for damages.
+- May continue to claim weekly income benefits for up to five years from the date of accident or until the common law damages claim is settled.